There are some problems tech leaders can’t solve alone.

 At madewithlove, there are five pillars to conducting an IT audit, so we don’t miss any information.

 The first pillar focuses on teams - auditors must know how they function on an interpersonal level.
+The company's leadership stories provide insight for auditors about the inner processes.

 This segment focuses on the processes that guide the work and the information flow rather than the code itself.